flyingmachine/nanoc-blog/content/programming/brave-clojure-jobs-reboot.md

 ---
-title: Brave Clojure Jobs Re-write
+title: A Better Clojure Job Board
 created_at: Sun May 23 2021 15:34:00 -0500
 kind: article
 categories: programming
-summary: "I've re-written jobs.braveclojure.com to create the best possible job board."
+summary: "I've re-written jobs.braveclojure.com to create the best possible Clojure job board."
 ---

-# Brave Clojure Jobs Re-write
+# A Better Clojure Job Board

-I’ve completely rewritten Brave Clojure Jobs to make it significantly easier for companies to find great Clojure developers by making it dramatically easier to post listings:
+I've rebuilt Brave Clojure Jobs to make it nearly effortless for companies that use Clojure to let developers know they're hiring.
+I want you to be able to get a job listing in front of interested devs in less time than it takes to sing Queen's _We Are The Champions_.

+Here's what's new:

 * **It’s now freemium.** You can post as many listings as you want without giving a credit card number.
-Charging per listing is nice for the job board's owner, but it doesn't make sense if you're trying to create a job board that serves the community as much as possible.
+Charging per listing is nice for the job board's owner (me!), but I don't think it's the best model if the job board is to be as _useful_ as possible.
 The most useful job board would include every available opening, so I've tried to remove barriers to that goal.
-I'll describe the "mium" benefits farther down.
+At the same time, I do want to make money with this endeavor; I'll describe the paid benefits farther down.
-* **Import listings.** If you manage listings with Greenhouse, Workable, and similar services can (probably) just paste the listing's URL to import it.
+* **You can import listings.** If you manage listings with Greenhouse, Workable, and similar services you can (probably) just paste a listing's URL to import it.
 Eventually, I want to update the site to automatically sync a company's listings on Brave Clojure Jobs with their primary source of job listings.
   Listing import isn't perfect but it should save time.
-* **Copy listings.** You can now create new listings from existing listings.
+* **You can duplicate listings.** You can now create new listings from existing listings.
 The theme here is: make it super easy to create listings!
-* **Copy/paste listings from a browser.** If you highlight and copy a listing in your browser and paste it in Brave Clojure Jobs, it will preserve the formatting, automatically converting it to markdown.
+* **Copy/paste preserves formatting.** If you copy a listing you've created elsewhere and paste it in Brave Clojure Jobs, it will preserve the formatting, automatically converting it to markdown.
 I hope you'll find that this kind of attention to detail makes using Brave Clojure Jobs a great experience :D
-* **First-class companies.** With the old version you could not manage your company's info separately from individual listings.
+* **Companies are first-class.** With the old version you could not manage your company's info separately from individual listings.
 Now you create a company profile, reducing repetition in your listings and creating a kind of company home page where devs can learn about you and see all your listings in one place.
-* **Pre-filled company profiles.** I have been creating profiles for dozens of companies looking for Clojure developers.
+* **I've filled out your company info for you.** I have been creating profiles for dozens of companies looking for Clojure developers.
 Be on the lookout for a link from me which will allow you to easily create a Brave Clojure Jobs user account associated with your company.
 I really want to make it easy for you to connect with a large audience of Clojure developers.

-There are many more changes -- the UI is leagues better, there's better integration with Stripe so you can manage payments without having to contact me, etc. etc. etc. The main point is that I want the site help us all as much as a job board possibly can.
-My hope is that this massive upgrade, which I've worked on for more than a year, will be good for companies, good for devlopers, and good for entire Clojure community.
+If you go through the process of "sign up with pre-filled company profile then import listing" you could have a listing published in a minute or less.

 Removing barriers to posting listings results in more listings.
-This makes Brave Clojure Jobs more valuable to developers, growing the site's audience which in turn makes it more valuable to companies.
+This makes Brave Clojure Jobs more valuable to developers, growing the site's audience, which in turn makes it more valuable to companies.
 It's a virtuous cycle.
 (Side note: I'm really patting myself on the back for using the term "virtuous cycle.")